 Some days, it feels hard enough to get up off the couch and stand up, period.
-Now try starting on the ground, kettlebell in tow.
+Now try starting on the ground with a kettlebell in tow.

-- Roll over toward the left, putting both feet on the floor with your knees bent.
+- Roll over toward the left to lie face up, putting both feet on the ground with your knees bent.

 - Straighten both arms upward, pressing the kettlebell straight up over your shoulder.

-- Lower your left arm and leg to your left side, both at a 45-degree angle.
+- Lower your left arm and leg to your left side, both at a 45-degree angle from your body.

-- Roll onto your left elbow, bringing your right shoulder off the floor.
+- Roll onto your left elbow, bringing your right shoulder off the ground.
 Keep the kettlebell straight over your shoulder.

-- Keep your hips on the floor as you straighten your left arm, pushing your torso further upright.
+- Keep your hips on the ground as you straighten your left arm and corkscrew your hand into the found, pushing your torso further upright.

-- Reposition your right foot so that you can support your weight on your left hand and your right foot, using core strength to keep your body steady.
+- Reposition your right foot so that you can support your weight on your left hand and your right foot, using your core to keep your body steady.

-- Use your core to lift your left hip off the floor, bringing your left leg underneath you and slightly behind your hips, so that you can kneel on your left knee.
+- Press through your right foot to raise your hips off the ground.
+Bring your left leg underneath you and slightly behind your hips, so that you can kneel on your left knee.
 The ball of your left foot should be in contact with the ground.

-- Shift your torso to get into a lunge position, left knee still on the floor.
-This will bring your left hand off the floor, while the kettlebell remains straight up over your right shoulder.
+- Shift your torso to get into a lunge position with your left knee still on the ground.
+This will bring your left hand off the ground, while the kettlebell remains straight up over your right shoulder.

-- Reverse the motion, step by step, to end lying face-up on the floor.
+- Reverse the motion, step by step, to end lying face-up on the ground.

-- Carefully bend your right arm and bring the kettlebell back to the floor to complete the repetition, using your left arm for an assist as needed.
+- Carefully bend your right arm and bring the kettlebell back to the ground to complete the repetition, using your left arm for an assist as needed.